pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

     $filter('currency')(amount, symbol, fractionSize)
     ```

-    * `Symbol` and `fractionSize` aur the same as in HTMP Template.
+    * `Symbol` and `fractionSize` are the same as in HTMP Template.
     * `Amount` is the numerical value which has to convert into currency format.
-    * `$filter` is an instance of filter component service which is inject to controller's function as an dependency.
+    * `$filter` is an instance of filter component service which is injected to controller's function as a dependency.

     for example :